 9. Much is made of “specified low risk countries” which are not defined but the EU is likely to demand that all its member states be included.
-In effect, this would amount to continued free movement for EU nationals.
 In the past only about 20% of EU migrants would have qualified for Highly Skilled status had the same restrictions applied to them as applied to non EU.
 Under these proposals many more will qualify under the new skilled route enlarged to include intermediate skills.
 Others will qualify under the Youth Mobility scheme – since 2004 over half of National Insurance Numbers (NINOs) issued to Eastern Europeans were to those aged under 30.

 10. Taking the four routes together, the new system would bar entry for work to hardly anyone from the EEA who may come to the UK at present.
-All that any restrictions would do is set limits on the time that some of them they may stay which, in practice, are most unlikely to be enforced.
-The outcome amounts essentially to continued free movement for EU citizens, not just to visit but also to work.
+All that any restrictions would do is set limits on the time that some of them may stay which, in practice, are most unlikely to be enforced.

 11. Meanwhile, the expanded skilled routes would also be open to anyone anywhere in the world, vastly increasing the numbers eligible to come to the UK.